arvidn/libtorrent/trunk/docs/manual.rst

 for a tracker.
 This is specified in seconds, defaults to 5 minutes and is used as a sanity check on what is returned from a tracker.
 It mitigates hammering misconfigured trackers.

+If ``prioritize_partial_pieces`` is true, partial pieces are picked before pieces that are more rare.
+If false, rare pieces are always prioritized, unless the number of partial pieces is growing out of proportion.

+``auto_manage_startup`` is the number of seconds a torrent is considered active after it was started, regardless of upload and download speed.
+This is so that newly started torrents are not considered inactive until they have a fair chance to start downloading.

 pe_settings